Travel Routes & Itineraries for Holiday in Turkey

 When to Go

-The peak tourist season in Turkey starts in mid-April and runs through mid-September.
+The peak tourist season for holiday in Turkey starts in mid-April and runs through mid-September.
 The summer months can be hot, however the spring months and fall are the ideal times to visit and the weather is comfortable.
 In general, Turkey is in a geographical region where the weather is always temperate and the skies are almost always clear though you may have a rain shower now and then.
 If you are along the coasts, then you may experience fairly consistent and comfortable temperatures, however if you travel more inland, because of the mountainous regions and microclimates, summers can be extremely hot and winters cold.
 Due to the many mountains here, Turkey does not have a consistent climate from one area to the next, no matter what time of year it may be.